 Fernando Orozco was born and raised in Chicago.
 He first gained interest in urban agriculture while volunteering in the Vocational Rehabilitation Institute Center's garden program.
 He later enrolled in the 2013 Windy City Harvest Apprenticeship program.
 During that time, he interned at chef Rick Bayless’s garden and the Big Delicious Planet Catering Company’s culinary garden.
 He later graduated and received a certificate in sustainable urban agriculture.
 He also received a certificate in environmental literacy from Roots of Success.
 Orozco went on to work at Uncommon Ground as an assistant farm director.
 As corporate campus crew leader, he maintains an 8,000-square-foot garden on the Kraft Corporate Campus garden and leads Windy City Harvest Corps participants in sustainable farming techniques while growing produce for the Women, Infant, and Children (WIC) farmers’ market program.

-Erin Matson facilitates vegetable production and site maintenance by training her crew members on all aspects of sustainable urban farming.
-Matson joined Windy City Harvest in March 2013 as the coordinator for the Rodeo Farm site, which produces 26,000 pounds of produce annually for wholesale to Midwest Foods.
-Before joining Windy City Harvest, Matson worked for Radical Root Organic Farm as the post-harvest coordinator.
-Previously, she worked in the kitchen at City Provisions and as an intern at Growing Home’s rural Les Brown Farm.
+Erin Matson coordinates and instructs the Apprenticeship program, guiding students through nine months of hands-on learning and job training.
+She joined Windy City Harvest in March 2013 as the coordinator for the Rodeo Farm site, which produced 26,000 pounds of produce that year for wholesale to Midwest Foods.
+In 2014, she served as farm operations crew leader for the Windy City Harvest Corps program.
+Before joining Windy City Harvest, Matson worked as post-harvest coordinator for Radical Root Organic Farm, in the kitchen at City Provisions and as an intern at Growing Home's rural Les Brown Farm.
 Matson earned a degree in South Asian languages and literature with a minor in environmental studies from the University of Chicago in 2010.

 Britt Calendo joined the Chicago Botanic Garden for the 2014 growing season.
+She started working in Harvest Corp as the compost crew leader.
+Calendo currently coordinates an 8,000-square-foot community farm in the Austin neighborhood in collaboration with PCC Wellness Family Health Center.
+PCC Community Farm's goal is to increase access to affordable and naturally grown produce in Austin through a weekly farm stand, health education, and an allotment garden.
 In her role, she leads her crew in managing, creating, and learning about compost.
-The compost crew repurposes farm and food waste, and assists with farm management at Rodeo Farm.
-Before working at Windy City Harvest, Calendo interned with Gateway Greening-City Seeds Urban Farm in St. Louis.
-She worked with the therapeutic horticulture program.
-She earned her master’s degree in social work from St. Louis University in 2014.
-Her experience with City Seeds, community gardening, and Tamarind Tree Farm made her passionate about mixing her background in social work with sustainable urban agriculture.
+Before working at Windy City Harvest, Calendo interned with Gateway Greening-City Seeds Urban Farm with their therapeutic horticulture program.
+Also, she earned her master’s degree in social work from St. Louis University in 2014.
+She is passionate about mixing her background in social work and public health with sustainable urban agriculture.

 Desiree Sanders Legends South Community Garden Coordinator, Windy City Harvest Apprenticeship